boomcamp/WP-addressbook-plugin/README.md

 <?php

 /**
- * You need to use this starter class
+ * You need to use this starter class to instantiate new database connection */
- */

 class Connection